China: Economy grows at record pace in COVID rebound | DW | 16.04.2021

 The increase is the biggest since China started keeping quarterly records in 1992.

-The world's second-largest economy recovered from the coronavirus slump, accelerated by industrial activity and better-than-expected exports as the virus hit markets around the world.
+As the virus has hit global markets, the world's second-largest economy seems to be recovering from the coronavirus slump, accelerated by industrial activity and better-than-expected exports.

-While the disease first emerged in central China, the country was also the quickest to bounce back after authorities imposed strict control measures.
+While the disease first emerged in central China, the country was also the quickest to get a grip on the pandemic after authorities imposed strict control measures.

 However, the latest data is below expectations, with a Reuters poll of economists predicting 19% growth.